-As gifts under the program must form part of a collection being maintained or established, it is important that the secretariat is notified of any changes or updates to an institution's collection policy.
+All gifts under the program must form part of a collection being maintained or established by the recipient institution.

 Deaccessioning

 Within the spirit of the Cultural Gifts Program, gifts should be accepted on the basis that they will form part of an institution's permanent collection.
 However, it is acknowledged that changes in collection policies may occasionally result in the need to deaccession items.